kaby76/Campy/README.md

 # Notes on Building Campy from Scratch

 * Make sure to install VS 2017 15.8.2.
+* Make sure to install VS 2015--it's required to compile CUDA code of the Runtime.
+Currently, VS 2017 does not work with CUDA GPU Toolkit 9.2.148.
 * Make sure to install NVIDIA GPU Toolkit 9.2.148.
+* Through VS 2017, build Runtime.sln DEBUG first.
+It will prompt to upgrade--do not!
+Click on cancel and continue.
-* Through VS, build Runtime.sln first, then Campy.sln
+* Through VS 2017, build Campy.sln DEBUG.